Money and Banking

 Lectures may include, but are not restricted to, the following topics:

 - Commercial banking, including Islamic banking and finance

-- Central banking and monetary policy with a focus on the Asia-Pacific region
+- Central banking and monetary policy, including key monetary relations, with a focus on the Asia-Pacific

 - International financial institutions and financial structure and the regulation of international banks and other financial institutions